 All students who hold a non-European Union/EEA passport are required by law to obtain a student visa from the Italian consulate before departing from their home country.
-It is the student's responsibility to obtain his or her student visa.
+It is the student's responsibility to obtain the student visa.
 AUR will provide an official enrollment letter for the visa application upon receipt of the enrollment deposit payment.

-Please note that health insurance is a required component of the visa process, refer to 'Mandatory Health Insurance' in the Student Life Section of this catalog or visit the website: Health Insurance The American University of Rome (aur.edu).
+Please note that health insurance is a required component of the visa process refer to the 'Mandatory Health Insurance' in the Student Life Section of this catalog or visit the website: Health Insurance | The American University of Rome (aur.edu).